| | |

 When I go to “Select Scanner” my scanner is

+not listed.
 This occurs when you have not installed the proper drivers

 for your scanner.
 Once the drivers for your scanner have